 39. Should I try local beer?

-Give each of them a try and see what the designs of label were like and how great each one is.
+Yes!
+Try the local beer.
+It is delicious and very cheap.
+Each town has its own locally brewed beer and of course far cheaper than the imported beer.
 You should also try Bia Hoi (Bia Hơi) at a certain street side café in Hanoi.
-People here sit on a little plastic chair at the side of the streets and enjoy beers.
-This seems insane for some foreigners but it is a special feature of Hanoi, in particular, and Vietnam, in general.
+People here sit on little plastic chairs on the side of the streets and enjoy beers.
+This seems insane for some foreigners, but it is a special feature of Hanoi, in particular, and Vietnam, in general.
+It’s actually quite fun to enjoy a beer and watch the crazy traffic go by.
 Just go with it!

 40. Should I strictly follow the guide book?